Gamerofold/3DPhotoBombing/README.md

 # 3D Photo Bombing
-- This app is current 3D features are in development and app has yet to be moved to a public github.
+- This app's current 3D features are in development and has yet to be moved to a public github.

 ## App Design and Vision